How the time value of money applies to Real Estate Valuation - (It's Rocket Science)

 Here are the top property investment strategies that you should know.

 Assume that investors are presented with an investment opportunity to receive $1,543.30 at the end of each year for the next six years, as illustrated in panel B of the timeline presentation for discounting problems.

-Investors that need a 7.5 per cent yearly return should know how much they may spend for this annuity and still get the 7.5 per cent return they need.
+Property investors that need a 7.5 percent yearly return should know how much they may spend for this annuity and still get the 7.5 percent return they need.

 There are two methods for translating an annuity into a present value.
 One method calculates the present value of six lump-sum amounts for each year and then adds the figures together.